 Along with the deployment of video surveillance in public spaces, there is an increasing demand for automatic analysis tools able to extract typical and anomalous patterns in complex scenes.
 In crowded scenes object tracking is not effective, therefore approaches that exploit low-level features are used to extract typical and anomalous activities.

-We study statistical methods for analyzing complex visual scenes involving people and their activities in order to identify anomalous patterns in video monitored environments.
-The approach is based on stacked denoising auto-encoders fusing multiple modalities (motion, appearance).
+We study statistical methods for analyzing complex visual scenes involving people and their activities in order to identify anomalous patterns in video monitored environments, with static as well as moving cameras.

 D. Xu, E. Ricci, Y. Yan, J. Song, N. Sebe.
 Learning Deep Representations of Appearance and Motion for Anomalous Event Detection.
 British Machine Vision Conference - BMVC, 2015